Dashboard-IN3/tecnico-energy-app/.adrs/0001-initial-tech-selection.md

 - **Infrequent Updates**: Data will update on an infrequent basis as requested by the partner.
 This implies that the application's focus is not on real-time data streaming or continuous updates, but rather on providing analytical capabilities on static or periodically updated datasets.

-- **Web access only**: The application is designed to be accessed exclusively through a web interface.
+- **Web Access Only**: The application is designed to be accessed exclusively through a web interface.
 Users will interact with the application using web browsers, and all functionality and data will be accessible through the web interface.
 This decision eliminates the need to develop and maintain a generic API layer, simplifying the architecture and focusing efforts on delivering a seamless and user-friendly web experience.
 By providing web access only, we can ensure consistent and controlled access to the application while maintaining a unified user interface for all interactions.

 ## Decision 1: Next.js